Literature Courses

 Recommended preparation: A “C” grade or higher or “Pass” in English 120 and English 122.
 Second course in the study of American literature which explores literary works and their political, religious, economic, and aesthetic context from the Civil War to the present.
 Reading selections may consist of poetry, short stories, novels, plays, and nonfiction prose, including letters and essays.
 Authors such as the following will be read, analyzed, discussed, and written about in essays and exams: Mark Twain, Henry James, Walt Whitman, Kate Chopin, Charlotte Perkins Gilman, Ernest Hemingway, William Faulkner, Langston Hughes, Tennessee Williams, Allen Ginsberg's, Alice Walker, and Leslie Marmon Silko.
 Satisfies General Education for: Grossmont College C2; CSU C2, IGETC 3B.
 Transfers to: CSU, UC.

-ENGLISH 236: CHICANO LITERATURE
+ENGLISH 236: CHICANA/O LITERATURE

 3 units, 3 hours

-Recommended preparation: A “C” grade or higher or “Pass” in English 120 or equivalent.
-A survey of folk, traditional, and contemporary Chicano/Chicana literature.
+This course is a survey of colonial, post-colonial, and contemporary Chicano/Chicana literature.
 Literary works originally written in English and the Chicano/a bilingual idiom as well as English translations of works written in Spanish will be taught.
-Students examine the literature as a reflection of Chicano/a experience in the world and the effects of the literature on American culture and politics.
 Reading selections may consist of poetry, ballads, short stories, novels, plays, and nonfiction prose.
-Authors such as the following will be read, analyzed, discussed, and written about in critical essays and exams: Rudolfo Anaya, Lorna Dee Cervantes, Helena Maria Viramontes, Sandra Cisneros, Jimmy Santiago Baca, Luis J. Rodriguez, Luis Alberto Urrea, Dagoberto Gilb.
+Students analyze the literature and apply critical theory to describe critical events in the histories, cultures, and intellectual and literary traditions, with special focus on the lived experiences, social struggles, and contributions of Latino/a Americans in the United States.
 Satisfies General Education for: Grossmont College C2; CSU C2; IGETC 3B.

 ENGLISH 237: AMERICAN INDIAN LITERATURE

-(Cross-Cultural Studies 237)
+(Ethnic Studies 237)

 3 units, 3 hours

-Recommended preparation: A “C” grade or higher or “Pass” in English 120 or equivalent.
 A survey and literary analysis of American Indian literature; folk, creation and origin stories, legends, and poetry from the oral tradition to contemporary American Indian authors.
 Satisfies General Education for: Grossmont College C2; CSU C2; IGETC 3B Transfers to: CSU, UC (credit limited: see Catalog).

 ENGLISH 238: BLACK LITERATURE

-(Cross-Cultural Studies 238)
+(Ethnic Studies 238)

 3 units, 3 hours